harshjaju/pomodoro/README.md

 ```

 It plays sound using pygame module, so that needs to be downloaded if you intend to use this.
 Or you could replace the code with some other sound player.

+## TODO
+- Replace the sleep with a multithread listener, that allows for pause functionality.